 The introduction or development of HR procedures should be carried out in consultation with employees and, where appropriate, their representatives.
 It is essential to brief everyone on how the procedures operate and they should be published either in an employee handbook or as a separate document.
 Line managers may need special training on how they should apply the procedures and the HR department should provide guidance wherever necessary.
 HR will normally have the responsibility of ensuring that procedures are followed consistently.

-The main areas where procedures are required are those concerned with handling grievances and disciplinary, capability and redundancy issues.
+The main areas where procedures are required are those concerned with handling capability and disciplinary issues, grievances and redundancy.